-Numerous research projects have highlighted the advantages of such products – the plastic system can reduce heat loss potential over steel piping.
+Numerous research projects have highlighted the advantages of plastic systems that can reduce heat loss potential over steel piping, for example.
 The effect is the ability to reduce boiler source temperature (and enhance efficiency) and allow for more extended replacement schedules because plastic networks do not suffer from the same corrosive limitations as steel.

 Steel and hot water do not make comfortable bedfellows but with the superior flow characteristic of plastics resulting in the use of smaller pipes and improved heat loss performance, source temperatures can be reduced to the point where plastic networks are now a viable alternative to the conventional rigid steel pipework.
 In addition, they also have greater flexibility in site storage, laying and connecting.

 As we are aware, most district heating schemes in the UK use steel pipework, but this inevitably means that city centre schemes need to be maintained, repaired, and replaced due to corrosion and the corresponding risk of leakage.